 Every month I struggle with what to share with you.
 Not because I don’t have anything to talk about but because I have too much.
 My strategy is generally to narrow the topic down to a big Aha moment or a significant trend.
-This month it’s one and the same.
+This month it’s the same.

-Those of you who work with aging active adults may have noticed there is a heightened attention on postural stability.
+Those of you who work with aging active adults may have noticed heightened attention on postural stability.
 More and more of my clients are listing “sense of balance” as a concern and part of their wellness challenges.
-It’s obvious from the buzz that many therapists, health care providers and other wellness professionals are starting to focus on this proficiency as a priority.
+It’s obvious from the buzz that many therapists, health care providers, and other wellness professionals are starting to focus on this proficiency as a priority.
 Vestibular concerns dealing with dizziness and balance retraining therapies are taking center stage.
 We are even starting to see Physical Therapy Centers add “Balance” to their name.

 Loosen and Liquefy Foot Protocol